Studying at The Knox School

 Year 10 to Year 12

-The Senior College has a strong record of attainment, achieved by setting challenges for young people undertaking their VCE.
+The Senior School has a strong record of attainment, achieved by setting challenges for young people undertaking their VCE.
 Teachers maintain a close working relationship with students to ensure their success.

 All students have access to professional Academic, Careers and Personal Counsellors for: